-The company estimated the total possible effect due to the recommendations of the Winograd committee, which, insofar as no change will occur, are expected to enter into effect on October 1, including amounts which Clal Insurance may be required to pay in other disability and death claims, while taking into account the uncertainty with respect to its actual impact and the manner of its occurrence, if any, and accordingly, increased the insurance liabilities as of June 30, 2017 in the compulsory motor and liabilities branches by approximately NIS 23 million, on retention and before tax (a total of approximately NIS 15 million after tax), as compared with an increase of the insurance liabilities with respect to the recommendations of the Winograd committee in the amount of approximately NIS 4 million on retention before tax in the corresponding period last year (a total of approximately NIS 3 million after tax).
+The Company estimated the total possible effect due to the recommendations of the Winograd committee, including amounts which Clal Insurance may be required to pay in other disability and death claims, while taking into account the uncertainty with respect to its actual impact and the manner of its occurrence, if any, and accordingly, increased the insurance liabilities as of September 30, 2017 in the compulsory motor and liabilities branches by approximately NIS 67 million, on retention and before tax (a total of approximately NIS 44 million after tax), as compared with an increase of the insurance liabilities with respect to the recommendations of the Winograd committee in the amount of approximately NIS 4 million on retention before tax in the corresponding period last year (a total of approximately NIS 3 million after tax).
+The increase during the reporting period was primarily due to the decrease in returns from investment instruments which were used to calculate the estimate, as stated above.
 For additional details, see Note 40(e)(e2)(4)(g) to the annual financial statements.